laurence-myers/tcat/README.md

 ## TODO

 - Support for multiple directives per tag/attribute.
+- Support for CSS class and comment directives.
 - Support for the following directives:
   - All `input` variants, and their attributes
   - ng-include